 The commonest intestinal worms affecting cats are hookworm, roundworm, and tapeworm.
-Worms are common causes of pet ill health in pets and can often result in vomiting, loss of appetite, and diarrhea.
+Worms are a common cause of pet ill health in pets and can often result in vomiting, loss of appetite, and diarrhea.

 To protect a cat, common worms can be controlled with a worming treatment.
 It’s a good idea to find the best cat dewormer.

 Kittens need worming every two weeks until they reach 12 weeks of age.
 After that, they should be treated monthly until they reach six months old.
 After that, all cats require worming every three months if protection is to be effective.

 Fleas, if they are about, will find their way onto a cat’s coat.
 Once they are on board they are likely to invade your home too.

 There are some excellent flea control products on the market.
 They are safe and effective as well as being easy to use.